 The Magical History Tour

 Jenkins Bros. made their valves right in the same neighborhood, on John Street.
 Consolidated Safety Valve and Worthington Steam Pumps built their products on Liberty Street, on the southeast corner of where the Twin Towers once stood.
 Imagine having foundries in those crowded neighborhoods.
+What could go wrong?
+Plenty.

 Mr. Baldwin kept his offices at 84 Fulton Street, very near the old Fulton Fish Market.
 He was right there with all the manufacturers, and that got me thinking about taking The Magical History Tour.